matthiasmeissen/c-playgrounds/README.md

 # C Playgrounds

-A place to learn the c programming language.
+A place to learn the C programming language.

 ## Introduction